Hylozoic/hylo-node/.devcontainer/README.md

 example file contains invalid values for OAuth clients (e.g. Google and Facebook), so be sure to fill in real values if you plan to use those integrations.

+If you have an existing configuration, the two configuration parameters to pay attention to are:

+    DATABASE_URL=postgres://postgres:postgres@localhost:5432/hylo
+    REDIS_URL=redis://localhost:6379